bugzmanov/nes_ebook/src/chapter_3_2.md

 ```

-NOTE: It's important to to increment **program_counter** after each byte being read from instructions stream.
+NOTE: It's crucial to increment **program_counter** after each byte being read from the instructions stream.

-Don't forget the tests
+Don't forget the tests.

 ```rust
    #[test]